zingdata/flutter-code-editor/lib/src/code_field/code_controller/helpers/word_insertion/WORD_INSERTION.md

 1. Support for different formatting strategies for different languages
 2. More sophisticated context detection
 3. Custom insertion behavior for specific types of suggestions
-4. Better handling of multi-word suggestions or snippets
+4. Improved handling of multi-word suggestions in various programming contexts
+5. Support for quoted identifiers with special characters

 This helper is a key component in providing a rich autocompletion experience for SQL and other languages in the Flutter Code Editor.